scottrobertson/issues-to-project/README.md

 # Issues to Project

-Bulk add labeled issues to a Project.
+Bulk add labeled issues to a GitHub Project.

 Pass in the following arguments: github org, github repo, project number, label to match.